anis790615/incredibletypes-clone/README.md

 The clone can be seen at the link below: https://anis790615.github.io/incredibletypes-clone/

-(A work in progress) - Currently finsihed the navigation only.
+(A work in progress) - Currently finished all parts except the footer.